Is it Possible to Wear your Sheer Top to the Office?

 This category of blog posts is usually the easiest for me.
 I customarily throw a jacket or cardigan over our shirt and voila—we look business appropriate.
 However, I though I’d make this “smart” version a little different, since we’re showcasing the sheerness of the tops.
 That and the fact that it’s been quite hot in our part of the country; I thought it’d be worth showing other choices.

 A sheer top could be a wonderful piece of clothing if you are still working in an office.
 It provides coverage, yet is still cooler than a blazer or sweater.
 However, depending on which parts of the clothing are sheer; you could need a layering item under it (or you could gather a ton of attention without the extra layer–ha ha).
-We wore these exact same sheer tops for a more casual setting earlier.
+We wore these exact same sheer tops for a more casual setting earlier and also for a dressy time.

 Jodie’s (50’s) Outfit: Here’s a better view of the differing hem lengths on my tunic.
 I wasn’t sure if I liked that the back portion is longer than my dress, but, for now, I’ll keep it this length.
 I feel like this tunic could look nice over almost any colored sheath dress.
 My first thought was to put it over my black dress, but I decided to go for more color.